-• Problems like dental disease can make it difficult to regulate diabetics, so we recommend having him teeth cleaned sometime in the next few months, especially if we have difficulty getting him regulated (finding the right dose).

-- Diabetics are more prone to infections, especially urinary tract infections, so bring him in right away if he is acting ill. - Insulin, and all syringes require a prescription.
+- Problems like dental disease can make it difficult to regulate diabetics, so we recommend having his/her teeth cleaned sometime in the next few months, especially if we have difficulty getting him/her regulated (finding the right dose). - Diabetics are more prone to infections, especially urinary tract infections, so bring him/her in right away if he/she is acting ill. - Some types of insulin, and all syringes require a prescription.
 We will give you a prescription or call this in to your preferred pharmacy. - To dispose of syringes, a home "sharps" container can be used.
 We may have samples available, or these can be ordered on-line.
 You can also place them in a used plastic laundry detergent (liquid) container, and close tightly with the lid.
 This can then be disposed with your regular trash.